swiss-chris/spring-integration-progress-bar/README.md

 ![progress-bar.gif](progress-bar.gif)

 To see it work:
+- run `npm run build` to bundle the typescript code into `bundle.js`.
 - run the Spring Boot Application in your favorite IDE
-- copy `index.html` to the `dist` folder with `npm run build:cp-html`
-- run `npm run dev` in a terminal or in your favorite IDE
-- open the browser at http://localhost:9000
+- open the browser at http://localhost:8080
+- alternatively, you can enable live-reloading through webpack with `npm run dev` and then visit http://localhost:9000

 Inspired by:
 * https://github.com/joshlong/techtips/tree/master/examples/spring-integration-4.1-websockets-example